-- RESOLVE: The National Infertility Association has resources on fertility financing programs, scholarships and grants.
+- Resolve The National Infertility Association shares resources on fertility financing programs, scholarships and grants.

-- Team Maggie for a Cure gives grants to uninsured/underinsured teen and young adults (ages 15-37) who are receiving treatment for cancer.
+- Team Maggie for a Cure provides grants to uninsured/underinsured teen and young addults (ages 15-37) who are receiving treatment for cancer.

-- Verna’s Purse offers financial assistance to patients faced with economic challenges in efforts to preserve their fertility.
+- Verna's Purse provides financial assistance to patients faced with economic challenges in efforts to preserve their fertility.

 - Worth the Wait provides financial support for fertility treatments, adoption and surrogacy to young adult cancer survivors pursuing parenthood.